Ion exchange chromatography

 Selectivity of resin depends upon the nature of exchanging ions as follows:-

-(a) At low concentration and at ordinary temperature the extent of exchange increases with increasing valency of the exchanging ion i.e.
+(a) At low concentrations and at ordinary temperature the extent of exchange increases with increasing valency of the exchanging ion i.e.

 Na+ < Ca2+ < Al 3+ < Th4+